GioBonvi/GoogleContactsEventsNotifier/docs/install-and-setup.md

 "Google Calendar API" in the search box and open it.
 Now click `Enable` and close this page.
 There is no need to create any credentials as suggested on the page.
-Unless you have set the `accessGooglePlus` setting to `false`, then repeat these steps for "Google+ API".
-Set it to `enabled` in the list, click on the "Google API Console" link, search for "Google+ API" and activate it.
 That's it for this step.

 **Important note**: please double check that you have performed **all** steps correctly as this seems to be the cause of many reported errors.